 The most important rule

-If there is one thing that I want you to remember, it is this: treat your employer with the same respect that you would want your employees to treat you with if the roles were reversed.
+If there is one thing that I want you to remember, it is this: as a full time employee, treat your employer with the same respect that you would want your employees to treat you with if the roles were reversed.
 If you follow this simple rule, you will probably do fine.
 Here are seven rules to help you run your startup while working a regular job:

 Rule #1: Does your work agreement allow you to run a business?